MicrochipTech/atsamr34_ecc608a_actility/README.md

 Close the clam shell lid.
 </br>

-Attach the CryptoAuthenticationUDFN Socket kit to the SAM R34 Xplained Pro board on the **EXT3 header.**
+Attach the CryptoAuthenticationUDFN Socket kit to the SAM R34 Xplained Pro board on the **EXT3 header.** (same setup is valid for WLR089U0 Xplained Pro as well)
 </br>
 Plug the antenna.
 Attach a USB cable to SAM R34 Xplained Pro board's EDBG micro-B port on the right.</br>